Heron Gate: Demographics

 The neighbourhood is extremely linguistically and racially diverse.
 According to the 2016 Census, a plurality of the neighbourhood (42%) is Anglophone and 13% is Francophone.
 Other major languages include Arabic (12%), Somali (11%), Nepali (4%), Spanish (2%), Creoles (2%) and Persian (2%).
 It is a plurality Black Canadian (32%), and is nearly equally White (31%).
 Arab Canadians also make up a significant proportion (15%).
 Other races include South Asian (7%), Filipino (3%), Latin American (2%), Indigenous (2%), Chinese (2%), West Asian (1%) and Southeast Asian (1%).

 Retailers

-The main shopping area in the Herongate region is the Herongate Mall.
+The main shopping area in the Herongate area is the Herongate Square (formerly Herongate Mall).
 There are also stores nearby which are separate from the mall.

 Timbercreek evictions

-Most properties north of Heron are managed by Timbercreek Asset Management who took possession in 2012.
+Most properties south of Heron and north of Walkley, within Baycrest Drive, Sandalwood Drive and Cedarwood Drive are managed by Timbercreek Asset Management who took possession in 2012.
 In 2016, Timbercreek evicted residents from 80 townhomes in Heron Gate, to make room for new developments in the area.
 In May 2018, it announced that it would evict residents of a further 150 townhomes, due to structural problems with the buildings.
 The decision to redevelop the area received criticism from residents and interested parties such as the UN special rapporteur on Adequate Housing, and was described as the "'largest forced displacement in Canada' in recent history."